arie-chen/Python-Hackers/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/arie-chen/Arie-Chen/issues) for a list of known issues.